sammyd/iOS8-day-by-day-book/manuscript/25-notification-actions.md

 code as follows:

     let requestedTypes = UIUserNotificationType.Alert | .Sound
-    let categories = NSSet(object: timerFiredNotificationCategory())
+    let categories = Set(arrayLiteral: timerFiredNotificationCategory())
     let settingsRequest = UIUserNotificationSettings(forTypes: requestedTypes,
                                                      categories: categories)
     UIApplication.sharedApplication()
                                    .registerUserNotificationSettings(settingsRequest)

-This uses the `categories` argument of `UIUserNoficationSettings()`, but providing an `NSSet` of the different categories your app will require.
+This uses the `categories` argument of `UIUserNoficationSettings()`, but providing a `Set` of the different categories your app will require.

 Now you've done that, your app is ready to display these notifications with custom actions, so let's see how to do that with local notifications.